 The researchers suggest that “breastfed babies, whose mothers regularly eat a variety of foods, are exposed to a diversity of flavors that are absent from formula milk and this early exposure augments the acceptance of various flavors.”
-So when they eventually eat some bitter broccoli instead of spitting it out they’re subconsciousl1y like, hey, I remember this.
+So, when our kids eventually eat some broccoli, instead of spitting it out, though, they’ll subconsciously think, hey, I remember this.

-This could help explain these findings summarized last year, suggesting that the longer babies are breast fed, the lower their risk of developing chronic diseases when then grow up.
-Babies fed formula grow up to have higher rates of obesity, type 1 diabetes, type 2 diabetes, heart disease, stroke, asthma, twice the risk of developing celiac disease, more inflammatory bowel disease like Crohn’s and ulcerative colitis, and childhood cancers including leukemia.
+This could help explain these findings, summarized last year, suggesting that the longer babies are breastfed, the lower their risk of developing chronic diseases when then grow up.
+Babies fed formula, on the other hand, grow up to have higher rates of obesity; type 1 diabetes; type 2 diabetes; heart disease; stroke; asthma; twice the risk of developing celiac disease (gluten intolerance); more inflammatory bowel disease (like Crohn’s and ulcerative colitis); and childhood cancers (including leukemia).

-The new Surgeon General’s report, agrees with the official World Health Organization recommendation, which agrees with the best available science, that all women in the world exclusively breastfeed for a full 6 months.
-Whether your own milk, a wet nurse, or a milk bank there is simply no good substitute.
+The latest Surgeon General’s report agrees with the official World Health Organization recommendation—which agrees with the best available science—that all women in the world exclusively breastfeed for a full six months.
+Whether your own milk, a wet nurse, or a milk bank, there is simply no good substitute.
 It’s the only formula for optimum health.